minprog/programmeren-1/problems/greedy/cash.md

 4
 ~~~~

-Although we would normally expect you to choose this version of the problem, aimed at students who are "less comfortable" with programming, you may choose to do [credit](/problems/credit), intended for "more comfortable" students, instead!
+Although we would normally expect you to choose this version of the problem, aimed at students who are "less comfortable" with programming, you may choose to do [credit](/problems/credit), the hacker edition, instead!

 ## Background